jordyjwilliams/jordyjwilliams.github.io/about/index.md

 This is further showcased by my volunteer work with [Action on Hearing Loss](https://www.actiononhearingloss.org.uk/) and my role as `Charity Officer` for the [Southampton University Sign Language Society](https://www.facebook.com/sotonsignsoc/) whilst at University.

 I am also passionate about many social issues.
-In current company I am a lead member of the `Diversity and Inclusion` committee.
+Whilst working at Mimi Hearing Technologies I was a lead member of the `Diversity and Inclusion` committee.
 Through this role I have also aimed to make our company have a more pro-active stance on social issues that surround our industry.

 Having grown up in many different countries as a child (🇩🇪🇳🇱🇦🇺🇴🇲🇬🇧).
 I have developed a love for travel.
 Whether it be for a vacation or to relocate and live somewhere new, I am excited by the prospect of learning more about new cultures.

-I also volunteer as a teacher on the [Intro to Python](https://www.redi-school.org/berlin-career-program) course at [ReDI school](https://www.redi-school.org/berlin) (of design interaction).
+I loved volunteering teaching on the [Intro to Python](https://www.redi-school.org/berlin-career-program) course at [ReDI school](https://www.redi-school.org/berlin) (of design interaction).
 This is a not-for-profit digital school whose [mission](https://www.redi-school.org/mission) is to use technology to break down barriers and connect the leaders of tomorrow.
 Primarily its courses are focused towards individuals who are new to the country they reside in.
 Typically, a lot of the students are refugees and are from non-traditional educational backgrounds.
 Teaching programmes with ReDI has been an amazingly rewarding process and I have definitely learnt a lot along the way.

 ## What else do I like?
 * 🛥️--<🏄 Wakeboarding 🛥️--<🏄